billmclean/Julia_Lessons/markdown/lesson01.md

 * the meaning of `Inf` (infinity) and `NaN` (not-a-number).

-Although Julia's arithmetic is reasonably intuitive, certain intrinsic limitations of digital computer lead to some subtleties that can be confusing at first.
+Although Julia's arithmetic is reasonably intuitive, certain intrinsic limitations of digital computers lead to some subtleties that can be confusing at first.
 Consequently, this lesson is quite long.

 * * *